Blackburn: Cultural references

-Now they know how many holes it takes to fill the Albert Hall.

 The title of the unofficial fanzine of the town's football club, Blackburn Rovers, is 4,000 Holes, and the 1968 Beatles film Yellow Submarine has John mentioning the lyric as well in the "Sea of Holes".

-In 1975, documentary filmmaker Nick Broomfield made Juvenile Liaison about a juvenile liaison project in the town.
-It examines a series of children and their run-ins with the law, including minor wrongdoings such as theft, truancy and being abusive to parents.
-After its production, the film was banned by the British Film Institute for many years; Juvenile Liaison revolved mainly around the activities of Sergeant Ray, whose preventive measures for dealing with young troublemakers fell mainly in the strong-arm category.
-In 1990, Nick Broomfield returned to Blackburn to film a follow-up.
-Juvenile Liaison 2 revisits some of the residents from the first film, in an attempt to measure the success of the scheme.

-The 1994 TV film Pat and Margaret starring Victoria Wood and Julie Walters was partly filmed in Blackburn.

-The TV show Hetty Wainthropp Investigates, screened on BBC One from 1996 to 1998, included many scenes shot in Blackburn.

 The 2005 British film Love + Hate, directed by Dominic Savage, was shot in Blackburn.

-The film-makers Mitchell and Kenyon were based in Blackburn in the early 20th century.
-Much of their film stock, some 800 negatives, was found in their old premises on Northgate in 1994 and is now in the safekeeping of the aforementioned British Film Institute.

 St Peter's Burial Ground

 During late 2015, work done on St Peter's Burial Ground in advance of road construction involved disinterring the remains of nearly 2,000 individuals buried there during the cemetery's period of operation (1821–1945).
 The burial ground had been connected with the former St Peter's Church, a large one that seated some 1,500 people, which was demolished in 1976.
 Archaeologists found that nearly half of the bodies were those of young children, who appeared to have died quickly during the mid-19th century from illnesses affected the lungs and gastrointestinal system.
 The numbers are taken as reflecting the massive increase in the city's population during that period due to its booming textile industry, which led to unhealthy living situations among the working classes.

 The remains were to be relocated to another section of the cemetery.
 A memorial service conducted by Julian Henderson, the Bishop of Blackburn, for those being re-buried was scheduled to be held during the summer of 2016.